LukaszNowakPL/graphql-gateway/components/airlines-service/README.md

 Those methods then are forming arguments and further call context-dependent methods of same model.
 Those methods are strictly related with db handler.
 For example `findMany` method will then call `findMany` method of `prisma` db handler with unchanged `where` argument.

-Data returned by queries or mutations are of defined shape.
-Shape definitions for each domain-parts are defined in `/src/graphql/**/types.ts` file.
+Data returned by queries or mutations are of defined shape (type).
+Type definitions for each domain-parts are defined in `/src/graphql/**/types.ts` file.
 They contain resolver definitions for each field.
-Once field is of other domain, it's resolver should call method of respective domain-based model.
-For example in order to get values of  `airlines` field of `Aircraft` model, the resolver should make a call to `findByAircraftId` method exposed by `AirlineModel`.
+Once field is of other domain type, it's resolver should call method of respective domain-based model.

+For example in order to get values of  `airlines` field of `Aircraft` type, the resolver should make a call to `findByAircraftId` method exposed by `AirlineModel`.

 ## Available scripts